 Systems developer: job description

-Typical responsibilities of the job include:
+Typical responsibilities of a systems developer include:

-- writing software, documentation and operating manuals
+- writing documentation and operating manuals

-- user training
+- user training and support

 - responding to feedback

-- fault finding, diagnosing and fixing
+- fault finding, diagnosing and fixing bugs

-- Public service organisations
+- Public sector organisations

 Jobs are advertised online, by careers services and by recruitment agencies.

-- Meticulous attention to detail
+- Accuracy and attention to detail